arianned/100-days-of-code/rules.md

 29th July 2018

 ## Additional rules for me
-1. I will tweet about my progress every day -> using the hashtag #100DaysOfCode
+1. I will tweet/Instagram about my progress every day -> using the hashtag #100DaysOfCode
 2. I will encourage at least two other people every day.
 3. I will have Github commits every day so that anyone can see my progress.
 4. I will update the (Log)[log.md] with the day's progress and provide a link so that others can see my progress.